uwerrrr/mySQL-analytics/README.md

   -  Monthly revenue trend
   -  Total amount of each invoice
   -  Average total invoice amount
-6. Those views are imported into a Jupyter Notebook file and plotted with a Python library.
+6. Those views are imported into a Jupyter Notebook file and plotted with a Python libraries (pandas, matplotlib and numpy).

 ---